 We’ve established that Santa is an agent for the KGB, which doesn’t exist anymore.
 Supposedly.
 That’s what they want us to think, anyway.
 He may also be misogynistic.
 We’ve also established that his reindeer are undercover agents with stupid cover names.
 Better they should have picked “Steve” or “Mike.”

 According to his biographer, Rudolph the Red Nose Reindeer had a very shiny nose.
 This reindeer hit the bottle consistently for many years in order to achieve this kind of facial glow.
 A glow bright enough to cut fog.

 Do not invite this reindeer to your house if you don’t like drunks.
 He will embarrass you and the kids, especially if he’s an uncle.
 He’ll crack dirty jokes and be the only one who laughs at them.

-Rudolph may just be a victim of severe rosacea.
+On the other hand, Rudolph may just be a victim of severe rosacea.

-The typing monitor asked if I meant “aerospace,” instead of rosacea; why would Rudolph be an unfortunate victim of aerospace, unless Nasa engineers found a way to replace his bright, shiny nose on the sleigh and retired him unceremoniously?
+The typing monitor asked if I meant “aerospace,” instead of rosacea; why would Rudolph be an unfortunate victim of aerospace, unless Nasa engineers found a way to replace his bright, shiny nose on the sleigh and unceremoniously retired him?
 In that case, he’s going down in history for having something no one else wants.
 But he did make lemonade from the lemons he was given and deserves credit for that.

 The other reindeer however, are a bunch of kiss-ass, brown nosers.